ImperialCollegeLondon/SupraShare/README.md

 The code in the `website` directory uses [Plotly Dash](https://plotly.com/dash/) and is separated into several submodules.
 The terminology is well-explained in the [Dash documentation](https://dash.plotly.com/introduction).
+It also uses [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/) for styling, layout and interactive components.

-- **Components:** Each component used on the webpage and imported in **Layout** is defined here.Generally these are functions that return a dash core or dash bootstrap component.
+- **Components:** Each component used on the webpage and imported in **Layout** is defined here.
+Generally these are functions that return a dash core or dash bootstrap component.
+These components are designed to be flexible and reusable and contain detail on how to use them in docstrings.
+- **Drawer:** The components that are unique to the JSME Drawer - also imported in **Layout**.
+This is in a separate module due to dependency restrictions with older versions of scikit-learn.
 - **Layout:** The content for the webpage is defined here, based on imported components.
 - **Model:** Functions that load, prepare and run the actual ML model(s).
 - **Callbacks:** Functions that are automatically called whenever an input component's property changes.
 These functions make the app interactive and are how users can interact with the underlying model.